 Interestingly enough, the cartographers also drew more detail than would be maintained in the production version, as the contours and canyons of this advance sheet advance beyond the boundaries of the quadrangle.
 One can only guess, but it’s likely that we’re seeing the full extent of the survey and the removed data would be seen in adjacent quadrangles once they were completed.

-We hope you enjoyed our September 2023 Map of the Month!
-This map and its accompanying details are now available to view in Drawer 17 of our 3D Explorer application.
-Additionally, the full survey of the Grand Canyon done by Matthes and Evans between 1902-1923 and published in 1927 can be explored in a web application that overlays it on the modern-day National Park.
-To request a high resolution scan of this map or to schedule an appointment to view the collection in person, please submit a service request to the Map and Geospatial Hub.
+We hope you enjoyed this month's map!
+The full survey of the Grand Canyon done by Matthes and Evans between 1902-1923 and published in 1927 can be explored in a web application that overlays it on the modern-day National Park.

 - Eric Friesenhan, Map and GIS Specialist